Ajodo-Godson/MapReduce/Process_Document.md

 Reduce --> (k2, list(v2)) --> list(v2)

 Definitely, our Input KV will be different from the output KVs.
 So we have to do those conversions.

+Some examples of ezpressable MapReduce computations:
+- Disributed Grep: MAP emits a line if it matches a supplied pattern.
+REDUCE (Identity function)  copies the intermediate data to the output
+- Count of URL Access Frequency : MAP processes web page requess log and outputs {URL, 1}.
+REDUCE adds all values for the same URL and emits {URL, total count} pair.
+Similar to word count
+- Reverse Web-Link Graph: MAP outputs <target, source> pris for each link to target-URL found in a page named source.
+REDUCE concatentes the list of all source URLs associated with the given target URL and emits the pair <target, list(source)> and others like:
+- Term-Vector per Host
+- Inverted Index
+- Distributed Sort